Using the Calculator

 - Some computations are not defined for real numbers; for example, division by zero or taking the square root of a negative number.
 If you enter the word Error will be displayed.
 Similarly, if you enter then Error will be displayed.
 To clear the display, you must press the clear button

 - The calculator displays up to eight digits.
 If a computation results in a number greater than 99,999,999, then Error will be displayed.
 For example, the calculation results in Error.
 The clear button must be used to clear the display.
+If a computation results in a positive number less than 0.00000001, or 10-8, then 0 will be displayed.

 Below are some examples of computations using the calculator.